travigd/documentation/dotnet-api/projections.md

 ### Create a Continuous Projection

-Creates a projection that will run until the end of the log and then continue running.
-The query parameter contains the javascript you want created as a one time projection.
+Creates a projection that runs until the end of the log and then continues running.
+The query parameter contains the JavaScript you want created as a one time projection.
 Continuous projections have explicit names and you can enable or disable them via this name.

 ```csharp
 public Task CreateContinuousAsync(string name, string query, UserCredentials userCredentials = null)